Paippad

-Paippad is a vibrant Census Town and Gram Panchayat in the Changanassery Taluk of the Kottayam District in the Indian state of Kerala.
+Paippad is a census town and grama panchayat in Changanassery taluk of Kottayam district in the Indian state of Kerala.
 It is part of the Changanassery urban agglomeration.
-It lies approximately 7 km east of Changanassery Municipality center and 5 km north of the Thiruvalla Municipality center.
+It lies approximately 7 km southeast of Changanassery and 5 km north of Thiruvalla.

 Geography

 Paippad lies within the Madappally Administrative Block.
 It is bordered by Changanassery to the Northwest, Thiruvalla to the Southwest, Mallappally to the East and Chengannur to the far South.

 Demographics

 As per the 2011 Census of India, Paippad had a population of 21,338, comprising 10,321 males and 11,017 females.
 Children below six years constituted about 9.2% of the population.
 The town boasts a high literacy rate of 97.7%, well above the state average.

 Administration

 The town is governed by the Paippad Grama Panchayat under the Madappally Block and Changanassery Taluk.
 It is responsible for managing civic infrastructure, water supply, sanitation, and local development.